-Livestock and public access
+Livestock and Animals

-look unsightly in the landscape
+- look unsightly in the landscape

-lead to poaching of the path surface
+- lead to poaching of the path surface, and

-and create a need for additional path surface strimming.
+- create a need for additional path surface strimming.